Atelier-Mirai/hachiwari/README.md

 * If you want to give/update the number of losses, please execute the status command as the second argument.
 * If you want to change the target winning percentage, make it the third argument.
 If you want to aim for a 90% win rate, specify 90.
 * If you want to change the display language, give it as the fourth argument.
 The default language is Japanese ``` ja ```.
 If you want to change it to English, specify ``` en ```.
+* The arguments given are automatically saved, so if only the number of wins is increased, the remaining arguments need not be entered.

+## Display the number of wins needed to achieve the target win rate. (information only)

+Usage is the same as the ```status / s ``` command.
+The difference is that it does not save automatically, but only displays information.
+It is useful, for example, for estimating what would happen in this case.

 ## Display the version of Hachiwari